nibble0101/backend-technologies/README.md

                    <input type =  'password' id = 'password' name = 'password' required >
              </form>
          ```
          -  LocalStrategy is a class( Not sure.
+Need to look it up) therefore you can use it to create an instance.
+     - Create an instance of LocalStrategy:
-Need to look it up).
-When creating an instance of LocalStrategy, you pass one argument which is a function.
+          - When creating an instance of LocalStrategy, you pass one argument which is a function.
 The function passed as an argument is called `verify callback`.
-     - Create an instance of LocalStrategy:
         ```javascript
           const localStratey = new LocalStrategy(function(username, password, done){   })   // Check whether it can be assigned to a variable
         ```